 - to prevent and detect fraud,

-- for evidence and archival purposes as well as to protect the information in case of a legal need to demonstrate facts or to determine, assert or defend against claims,
+- for evidence and archival purposes, as well as protecting the information in case of a legal need to demonstrate facts or to determine, assert or defend against claims,

-- for analytical and statistical purposes to ensure the quality of services provided to optimize operation processes.
-In this case aggregate data are the result of the processing,
+- for analytical and statistical purposes to ensure the quality of services provided to optimise operation processes.
+In this case, aggregate data is the result of the processing,

 - in connection with performance of Services provided electronically to ensure their security,